Travel Expenditures

 • single expense less than $75

-• for domestic meals or international meals when claiming Method B
+• for meal per diem domestic or international

 Transportation and ancillary expenses must be reported separately and are not considered part of a traveler’s lodging and meals expenses regardless of method used.